Archaic America (pre 1492)

 1. Farmers unearthed many artifacts, burials, etc. Few whites cared, if they knew.

-2. American Arch starts in 1840 AD when Squire and Davis excavated a Mississippian mound.
+2. American Arch starts in 1840 CE when Squire and Davis excavated a Mississippian mound.

 a.
 1850 - 1890 debate of "lost people" first appears.